Chleba/PIXELARTOR/README.md

 # PIXELARTOR

 PIXELARTOR is animation tool to create 2D frame images from 3D scenes/models with or without animations.
-PIXELARTOR can export at the moment into gif animation image or into ZIP file with sprite images.
+Generated animation frames can be exported into gif image or ZIP file with sprites.
 PIXELATOR support only glTF file at the moment, but more formats will be added soon.
+This Tool is heavily inspired Dead Cell pipeline article on [Gamasutra website](https://www.gamasutra.com/view/news/313026/Art_Design_Deep_Dive_Using_a_3D_pipeline_for_2D_animation_in_Dead_Cells.php) and with my passion at scripting and pixelart.

-**NOTE**: I'll try to make monthly distributions with new features from TO-DO list below.
+**NOTE**: I'll try to make monthly distributions with new features and fixes from TO-DO list below.

 <p align="center">
 	<img src="./screenshots/img1.gif"/>